Best Happy Hours in Waikiki (2026): Bars, Pupus & Sunset Deals

 A Simple Waikiki Happy Hour Crawl Game Plan

-If you want to string together a low-effort, high-reward happy hour crawl, here’s a weekday afternoon route that works well — no car needed, everything within walking distance of most hotels, no reservations required:
+If you want to string together a low-effort, high-reward afternoon, here’s a weekday crawl that covers four to five hours across overlapping windows — all walkable from most Waikiki hotels, no reservations required:

 2. Move to Doraku (4–6 PM weekdays) — izakaya plates substantial enough to count as dinner.
-Order a sushi roll or two and you’re set.
+A roll or two and you’re genuinely set for the night.

-3. Finish at RumFire — catch the 4:30 PM sunset window on arrival, or circle back at 8:30 PM for the late-night round if the evening is still going.
+3. Finish at RumFire — catch the 4:30 PM sunset window on arrival, or circle back at 8:30 PM for the late-night round if the evening still has legs.

 2026 Status Updates Worth Knowing

-A few spots that appear on older Waikiki happy hour lists have changed status:
+A few spots that appear on older Waikiki happy hour lists have changed status heading into 2026:

 • Aloha Table is in a relocation period — signature dishes are currently being served at sister spot Heavenly Waikiki, which lists happy hour daily 2–6 PM.

-• The Edge of Waikiki (Sheraton poolside) is still a beautiful setting, but isn’t currently running a dedicated happy hour.
+• The Edge of Waikiki at the Sheraton poolside is still a beautiful setting, but isn’t currently running a dedicated happy hour.
 Go for the atmosphere and check for specials when you arrive.

 • King’s Pub is widely listed as permanently closed — remove it from any older lists you’re working from.